lyonjs/shortvid.io/README.md

 ## Available trailers to render

+In order to let you generate videos without installing this repository locally, you can use Github Action workflows to generate video and image based on an input form.
+Take a look at the job artifact to get generated video and image.

 ### Sponsor video presentation

 When you want to generate a video for announcing the sponsor of an event, you wan use this workflow